grammophone/Grammophone.Configuration/README.md

 In case where any post-deserialization actions are required on the instance of type `T`, the type can implement the `IXamlLoadListener` interface to have its `OnPostLoad` method called after deserialization.

+When such a XAML file is included in a Visual Studio project, make sure that you set its "Build Action" to "None" in its properties.
+You would probably also set the "Copy to Output Directory" property to "Copy if newer".
+If you use [XAML 2009 features](https://msdn.microsoft.com/en-us/library/ee792007(v=vs.110).aspx), in order to get Intellisense support for them, add the System.Xaml assembly to the project's references.
+This assembly is also referenced by this library.

 This library has no dependencies.